naacl-org/naacl-2021-website/_pages/home.md

 <h2>News</h2>

+**January 15, 2019**.
+There's a new [blog post](/blog/spotlight-on-srw/) highlighting the student research workshop from the SRW student and faculty co-chairs.
+{: .notice--info}

 **January 10, 2019**.
 We need backup reviewers urgently.
 Please volunteer [here](https://docs.google.com/forms/d/e/1FAIpQLSe1LjaTCcEgVONMC-e-WvB03dSH0m4ewPSvxJxu_do-RrRl9Q/viewform).
 Read more [here](/blog/call-for-backup-reviewers/).
 {: .notice--info}

 **January 10, 2019**.
 We have an amazing lineup of [Keynote Speakers](/program/keynotes/) for NAACL 2019.
 {: .notice--info}

 **January 5, 2019**.
 There's a [new blog post](/blog/from-the-ground-up) from the program chairs providing some details about conference planning.
-{: .notice--info}
+{: .notice}

 **December 24, 2018**.
 There's a [new blog post](/blog/social-media-etiquette) on social media etiquette.
 {: .notice}